Gold Digger (Kanye West song): Commercial performance

 The song entered the US Hot R&B/Hip-Hop Songs chart at number 53 for the issue date of July 16, 2005, while it later went on to reach number three around two months later.
 The same week as topping the Hot 100, the song rose to number two on the US Hot R&B/Hip-Hop Songs chart.
 The following week, "Gold Digger" peaked at number one on the chart, a position it spent four weeks at.
 Simultaneously with its Hot 100 peak, the song shot up from number 94 to the second position on the US Pop 100, setting a record for the chart's largest jump ever.
 A week later, it peaked at number one on the Pop 100, holding on to this position for 10 weeks.
 The song also topped the US Hot Rap Songs, Mainstream Top 40, and Rhythmic charts, marking West's first number-one on the second chart.
 In June 2010, the song was reported to have scored the fifth highest radio audience ever in the United States, with 175.6 million impressions for the week of October 22, 2005.
 By May 2011, it had sold 3,083,000 copies in the US, standing as West's third song to pass 3 million sales in the country.
 On September 23, 2020, "Gold Digger" was awarded an octuple platinum certification by the Recording Industry Association of America (RIAA) for pushing 8,000,000 certified units in the US, ranking among the best-selling digital singles in the country by certification.

 In Australia, the song debuted at number two on the ARIA Singles Chart.
 A week later, it rose to the chart's summit, giving West his first number-one single in Australia and spending three weeks at the position.
 On December 3, 2015, "Gold Digger" was certified quadruple platinum by the Australian Recording Industry Association (ARIA) for shipments of 280,000 copies in Australia.
 The song entered the NZ Singles Chart at number 34 for the issue date of October 24, 2005.
 It leapt 29 places to number five the next week, hitting number one shortly later on the chart issued November 14, marking West's first single to reach this position in New Zealand and remaining there for one more week.
 In the song's 22nd and final week on the chart, it was certified gold by Recorded Music NZ (RMNZ) for selling over 7,500 units in the region.
+By 2024, it was certified 6× Platinum.